 A rodeo clown can perform wherever there are bull-riding events, including Australia and the United States.

 Find Out: 30 Odd Jobs That Pay Insanely Well

 Dangers of the job: Going nose to nose with a rodeo bull comes with risks of getting gored, trampled or kicked.
-Chances are, you'll get injured during your rodeo clown career.
-The vocation has a 77.4 percent injury rate.
+Chances are you’ll get injured during your rodeo clown career.
+The vocation has a 77.4% injury rate.